 Chardonnay and Chicken Pot Pie is another fabulous combination!

 Chablis or Steely Chardonnay

 Chardonnay isn’t an overly aromatic or flavourful grape to begin with (especially when compared to Sauvignon Blanc or Gewürztraminer.
-Many old world wine makers (like the Chablis region) produce clean flavoured chardonnays that stress mineral and earth components, much like you would expect if you took a bite out of a granny smith apple.
-These wines are perfect for roast chicken, or as a counterbalance to cut through rich dishes with a higher acidity.
+Many old world winemakers (like the Chablis region) produce clean flavoured chardonnays that stress mineral and earth components, much like you would expect if you took a bite out of a granny smith apple.
+Chablis is perfect as a counterbalance to cut through rich dishes with a higher acidity.
 A clean chardonnay is also spectacular with mussels and oysters.

 Examples: Chablis Region wines, Mer Soleil Silver Unoaked Chardonnay

-While there is a chance that Steely Chablis style wines might have had some aging in oak barrels, unoaked chardonnays have not.
+While there is a chance that Steely Chablis style wines might have had some ageing in oak barrels, unoaked chardonnays have not.
 Full of tropical fruit, melons and apple flavours, along with butterscotch notes.
-These are food friendly, easy drinking, summer sipper wines, that pair great with appetizers and summer salads.
+These are food-friendly, easy-drinking, summer sipper wines that pair great with appetizers and summer salads.

 Examples: Stoney Ridge’s Charlottes Unoaked Chardonnay, Coyote’s Run Unoaked Chardonnay.

-In general, Chardonnay does not pair well with sweet food, such as deserts, so stick to late harvest wines or desert wines in this case.
+In general, Chardonnay does not pair well with sweet food, such as desserts, so stick to late harvest wines or dessert wines in this case.

 Due to its nutty nature Chardonnay pairs extremely well with nuts, and recipes incorporating nuts (especially if they are toasted nuts).
 Nutty cheeses (as long as they aren’t pungent) show off an Oaky Chardonnay.